ministryofweb/image-fix-exif-orientation/README.md

 # Automatically Fix Image Orientation

-This library rotates an image according to the orientation info stored in its Exif data.
+This library automatically rotates an image based on its orientation stored in Exif data.
+Supports GD and ImageMagick/IMagick.

 ## Requirements